jxtngx/lightning-lab/README.md

 Base dependencies can be viewed in [setup.cfg](https://github.com/JustinGoheen/lightning-pod/blob/main/setup.cfg).

-[lightning-hpo](https://github.com/Lightning-AI/lightning-hpo) is included as a base requirement to support hyperparameter optimization.
+[lightning-hpo](https://github.com/Lightning-AI/lightning-hpo) is included as a base requirement to support hyperparameter optimization with [Optuna](https://optuna.readthedocs.io/en/stable/index.html).
 Follow the provided link for examples of how to use lightning-hpo.

 [Weights and Biases](https://wandb.ai/site) is included as the default experiment manager to be used by lightning-hpo